Lots of black

 If you don't have an nVidia GeForce 8800GT, this advice could still potentially help.
 Some time ago, I noted that a two-year-old driver on my laptop always performed better than the "latest and greatest" driver.
 You, too, could have better results with older drivers.
 Collect driver versions applicable to your graphics hardware, and try each of them.
 Keep in mind, while experimenting with device drivers, that Windows XP provides a feature to "roll-back" device drivers, to the previously employed driver.

-See Microsoft's description of How to Roll Back a Device Driver.
+See Microsoft's description of How to Roll Back a Device Driver and here for Windows 7.

 "HOW TO: Use the Driver Roll Back Feature to Restore a Previous